adamjforster/manager-readme/README.md

 ## My schedule

 My typical working hours are 07:45 - 16:15.
 I always take an hour's lunch, normally at 12:00.
+On Tuesdays I work from the office, I usually arrive around 08:45 and leave around 16:45.
 I care deeply about work-life balance.
 I don't read my emails or Slack out-of-hours, so if you need me urgently please call or text.

 ## My interests